martinos/rubyc/README.md

 gem install rubyc
 ```
 ## Examples
-### Problem 1
+### Use Case: Upcasing
-How do you capitalize all lines that comes from stdin?
+Upcase what is comming from stdin.

 The awk way:
 ``` bash
 $ ls | awk '{print toupper($0)}'